For non-teaching professional staff and postdoctoral associates

 In accordance with the SUNY Policies of the Board of Trustees, professional employees earn vacation, holiday and sick leave.
 Maintaining leave records is required to certify attendance and assure that we are correctly accruing these important benefits.

 Please complete and sign, along with your supervisor, your quarterly time records each month.
 You will want to keep a copy for your records.
-The original is sent to the Office of Human Resources quarterlly.
+The original is sent to the Office of Human Resources quarterly.
 For instructions and forms, see our Time and Attendance page.

 As employees of the State of New York, we are not eligible for NYS short-term disability payments; instead we earn leave accruals to help retain pay status during approved absences.
 Leave policies include many situations and have various options for paid or unpaid leave.
 Please visit our Leaves of Absence page for more information.